MCP Server installation on Linux via Docker

 Locate the .env

-file at the root of the unzipped files.
-Open the file with a text editor and set the MCP server listening port.
-If you are to have the server running on port 8282
+file at the root of the unzipped installation media.
+Open the file with a text editor and set the MCP server listening port (the default is set to 8282

 MCP_SERVER_PORT=8282 # Default port